Cape Verde giant skink: Extinction

 The rediscovery of the species, its rarity, large size and tameness drove up the demand of specimens for European museums, zoos, and collectionists.
 In 1874 vulcanologist Alphons Stübbel discovered the Raso population.
 In 1890, the wildlife traffickers Thomas Castle and José Oliveira captured up to two hundred skinks in Branco and sold them in England, Germany, and Austria.
 The Italian herpetologist Mario Giacinto Peracca bought 40 skinks in London and held them for several years in his vivariums of Chivasso near Turin, where he made important observations on the reproduction and nutrition of the species.
 By 1896 Bocage feared that the species was being driven to extinction and requested Francisco Newton of the Museum of Lisbon to not import any more giant skinks.
 Boyd Alexander visited the islets in 1898 and noted that the giant skink was still common in Raso but had become very rare in Branco; Leonardo Fea, who visited in the same year, found no skinks in Branco at all.
 However captures continued in Raso by Fea himself and by Francisco Newton in 1900 (who didn't give the collected skinks to the Museum, and perhaps sold them to private collectors).
 In 1902, Prince Albert I of Monaco set traps in Branco for a week before he captured the first of six specimens.

 Despite Peracca's efforts, no breeding colony was successfully established in captivity.
 By the early 20th century it was commonly assumed that the extinction of the Cape Verde giant skink was imminent.
-Peracca offered a high sum to Newton for capturing as many skinks as he could, planning to release them in an islet near Tuscany, but this never went through.
+Peracca offered a high sum to Newton for the capture of as many skinks as possible, planning to establish an ex-situ population on an islet near Tuscany, but this never went through.
 In 1909 the entomologist and botanist Giacomo Cecconi claimed to have collected one individual in São Vicente, but this was deemed dubious by many.
-In 1915, an official of the Cape Verde colony wrote the Museum of Lisbon to inform that fishermen from Santo Antão had released some dogs in Raso and that they had quickly killed all skinks on the islet.
-Some animals survived in the possession of German and Austro-Hungarian zoos and collectionists even with the additional difficulties brought by World War I and the interwar period, until the species was declared extinct in 1940.
+In 1915, an official of the Cape Verde colony informed the Museum of Lisbon that fishermen from Santo Antão had released dogs in Raso and that they had quickly killed all skinks on the islet.
+Some skinks survived in the possession of German and Austro-Hungarian zoos and collectionists even with the additional difficulties brought by World War I and the interwar period, until the species was declared extinct in 1940.
 An individual was reportedly seen in Branco in 1985, but several expeditions in the 1990s failed to find any.
 The IUCN red list classified it as extinct in 1996.
-In 2005, a juvenile jaw was claimed to have been found in feral cat droppings from Santa Luzia, but a 2006 survey of the island found no animals.
+In 2005, a claimed juvenile jaw was reported to have been found in feral cat droppings from Santa Luzia, but a 2006 survey of the island found no giant skinks.